smjt-h/harness-core/README.md

    Configure the tool to look like shown on the image:

    ![config image](img/clang-format-config.png).

+    For clang-format version 11, use clang-format-11 in program (refer above image).

    Then follow these instructions https://www.jetbrains.com/help/idea/configuring-keyboard-shortcuts.html to assign whatever key combination you would like it to be triggered on.